St. Thomas Church Fifth Avenue - New York City (photo: Arie deZanger)

 Liturgical north pipe display of Aeolian-Skinner Organ, Op.
 215-A (1956, rev.) - St. Thomas Church Fifth Avenue - New York City (photo: Steven E. Lawson)

-Today, except for the Trompette en Chamade, which is located under the rose window over the Fifth Avenue entrance, the entire instrument is in the chancel, with the Swell and Grand Choeur in the main case at the right on the north wall [liturgical south] and the exposed Great to the left, with Pedal reeds behind.
+Except for the Trompette en Chamade, which was located under the rose window over the Fifth Avenue entrance, the entire instrument is in the chancel, with the Swell and Grand Choeur in the main case at the right on the north wall (liturgical south) and the exposed Great to the left, with Pedal reeds behind.
 The Vorwerk and Pedal upperwork are exposed on the south wall, in front of the Positif and large Pedal flues.

 Great Organ (Manual I) – 61 notes